chralmli/gavel-glance-SP2/README.md

     - Avatar update
     - Credit balance display
 - **Listing Management:**
-    - Creation of listings with title, deadline, media gallery, and description
+    - Creation of listings with title, deadline, media, and description
 - **Bidding:**
     - Adding bids to other users' listings
     - Viewing bids made on a listing
 - **Searching:**
     - Unregistered users can search listings
 - **Additional Features (Optional):**
-    - [List any extra features you've implemented]
+    - Filter by recently created, ending soon, and by amount of bids

 ## User Stories